Limburgish: Adjectives

 According to their declension, Limburgish adjectives can be grouped into two classes.
 Adjectives of the first class get the ending -e in their masculine and feminine singular forms and always in plural, but no ending in their neuter singular form.
 When combined with a masculine noun in singular adjectives may also end on -en, under the same phonological conditions which apply to articles.
 To this class belong most adjectives ending on a -ch[t], -d, -k, -p, -t or -s preceded by another consonant or with one of the suffixes -eg, -ig and -isch.
 The other declension class includes most adjectives ending on -f, -g, -j, -l,-m,-n, -ng, -r, -w or -s preceded by a vowel; these adjectives only get the ending -e(n) in their masculine singular form.

-When used as a predicate, Limburgish adjectives never get an ending: Dee mins is gek (Maastrichtian: "That man is crazy").
-Except for neuter adjectives which sometimes get -t: "'t Eint of 't angert", though this is dying out.
+When used as a predicate, Limburgish adjectives never get an ending: Dee mins is gek (Maastrichtian: "That person is crazy").
+Except when following the neutre pronoun where they sometimes get -t: 't Eint of 't angert ("one or the other", compare Dutch het ene of het andere), though this is dying out.